riyatiwarii/React/Talk is Cheap, Show me the Code/Theory/theory.md

 Important Note : `props` should be treated as read-only and should not be modified within a component.
 If a component needs to modify data, it should use state instead.

 ## Q: What is `Config Driven UI`?
 `Config Driven UI` is based on the configurations of the data an application receives.
-It is rather a good practice to use config driven UIs to make application for dynamic.
-It is a very common & basic approach to interact with the User.
-It provides a generic interface to develop things which help your project scale well.
-It saves a lot of development time and effort.
+By defining the UI structure and behavior through configuration files, UI designers can focus on designing the UI, while developers can focus on implementing the business logic that powers the UI.
+This approach also makes it easier to maintain and update UIs over time, as changes can be made in the configuration files rather than through extensive coding.
+Overall, config-driven UI can lead to more efficient and effective development processes and ultimately result in better user experiences.

 ## Q: Difference between `Virtual DOM` and `Real DOM`?
 DOM (Document Object Model) and Virtual DOM (Virtual Document Object Model) are both ways of representing the structure of a web page in a tree-like structure, but they differ in their implementation and purpose.